RufaelDev/EventMessageTrackSamples/README.md

 ## find_event_samples.hpp
-Includes a function for converting a list of DASH Event Messages to Event Message Track formatting.
+Includes a function for converting a list of DASH Event Messages to Event Message Track samples output.
 Only detects sample boundaries and contents, the function does not write any compliant output.
 The function takes segment start and end, allowing it to be used for generation of Event Message Track segments, i.e. detecting all samples and content between